Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 EU Data Protection Authorities

-The GDPR established a system of supervisory authorities in each EU member state, with the European Data Protection Board (EDPB) coordinating their activities.
+The GDPR established a system of data protection authority bodies and supervisory authorities in each EU member state, with the European Data Protection Board (EDPB) coordinating their activities.
 This creates a decentralized enforcement mechanism with harmonization at the EU level.

 The GDPR’s “one-stop-shop” mechanism allows multinational companies to primarily deal with a single supervisory authority in their main establishment country.